openshift-labs/learn-katacoda/servicemesh/istio-fasttrack/07-circuit-breaking.md

 > Note that HTTP 2 uses a single connection and never queues (always multiplexes), so max connections and max pending requests are not applicable.

-Each circuit breaking limit is configurable and tracked on a per upstream cluster and per priority basis.
+Each circuit-breaking limit is configurable and tracked on a per upstream cluster and per priority basis.
 This allows different components of the distributed system to be tuned independently and have different limits.
 See the [Istio Circuit Breaker Spec](https://istio.io/docs/tasks/traffic-management/circuit-breaking/) for more details.